TimothyChenAllen/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

 ### D.2.
-Impute Values from Mean Steps per Interval
+Strategy to Impute Values from Mean Steps per Interval
-Devise a strategy for filling in all of the missing values in the dataset.
-The
+Strategy for filling in the missing values in the dataset:
-strategy does not need to be sophisticated.
-For example, you could use the
-mean/median for that day, or the mean for that 5-minute interval, etc.
+Replace the missing values with the mean for that 5-minute interval by
+separating missing and complete cases, then using `left_join` to
+replace the missing value with the appropriate average steps for
+that 5-minute interval.

 ```r
 # Find both incomplete and complete cases